qnaptics/qnaptics/README.md

 - 🌱 We currently learning AI, Gen AI and LLMs and we keep learning
 - 💞️ We are looking to solve real world problems
 - 📫 You can reach us at qnaptics@gmail.com
-- 😄 Pronouns: varies as per individual in the team
+- 😄 Pronouns: vary as per an individual in the team
 - ⚡ Fun fact: We still believe that humans can be smarter than AI

 <!---